stuartmac/spaghetti/README.md

 relative) could each count as seperate edges, attributes could include things like its immediate context (e.g., commented; then different contexts might lead to different edges)

+## API ideas

+- Spaghetti class that holds source files, cross references and cross reference graph and associated methods for constructing these data (e.g., parsing cross references and building the cross reference graph)
+- instantiation could take place with 0 or more source files and/ or regexes
+- should be able to update source files and regexes on demand and rebuild cross ref graph